-You can have a Will drawn up that goes a long way to legitimately reducing what the Tax man can take by
+You can have a Will drawn up that goes a long way to legitimately reduce what inheritance tax there will be to pay by:

-- making lifetime gifts either to Trusts or individuals such as your spouse or civil partner.
+- Making lifetime gifts either to Trusts or individuals such as your spouse or civil partner.

 - Allowing us to introduce you to Financial Advisers or Stockbrokers

-- our ensuring that your Financial Adviser is involved and considers other regulated options such as planning funding for Inheritance Tax through a life policy, purchasing discounted gift trusts, AIM (Alternative Investment Market) portfolios or perhaps equity release products to help reduce Inheritance Tax
+- Ensuring that your Financial Adviser is involved and considers other regulated options such as planning funding for Inheritance Tax through life insurance, purchasing discounted gift trusts, AIM (Alternative Investment Market) portfolios or perhaps equity release products to help reduce Inheritance Tax

-The value of your house has probably risen and fallen in recent years but overall property prices are higher than they have been for many years which means that more and more of us are now affected by Inheritance Tax.
-Our talented team can advise on avoidance and mitigation of this tax by:
+The value of your family home has probably risen and fallen in recent years but overall property prices are higher than they have been for many years which means that more and more of us are now affected by Inheritance Tax.

 We also advise Personal Representatives and Trustees on their obligations, now even more onerous for Trustees following the changes introduced in legislation.